PLSysSec/haybale/README.md

 ## Compatibility

-Currently, `haybale` only supports LLVM 8.
+Currently, `haybale` only supports LLVM 9.
+A version of `haybale` supporting LLVM 8 is available on the `llvm-8` branch of this repo, and is approximately at feature parity with `haybale` version 0.2.0.
+However, there is no promise that future `haybale` features will be backported to the `llvm-8` branch.

 `haybale` works on stable Rust, and requires Rust 1.36+.